GeraldRyan/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+# Sessions keep a user logged in without having to reauthenticate for each page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+# bcrypt hashes passwords, so that plaintext passwords are not stored in the db.
+Hashing is of course one-way.

 - [ ] What does bcrypt do to slow down attackers?

+# hashes passwords.

 - [ ] What are the three parts of the JSON Web Token?

+# header, payload and signature

 ## Minimum Viable Product